 There are a few benefits to outlining your writing first:

 - You have an overall picture and the flow of your writing.

 - The outline will help you stay focused and stay on topic.

 - You may experience writer’s block for a sub-topic.
 With the outline, you can jump around and write any sub-topic first.

 - When you scale up, you can outsource your writing to freelancers.
-Freelancers will be more likely to deliver the article that meets your expectation.
+Freelancers will be more likely to deliver an article that meets your expectation.

 Step 3: Write your blog post